Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

-Now that I have demonstrated that the same behaivour can be easily understood using the LCAO argument, I would like to note that this analysis can also be easily generalise to all other types of bonding orbitals including multicentred bonding orbitals, which we believe should be the (chemical) definition of the existence of interstitial states: **An in-phase combination of atomic orbitals form a bonding orbital that has a significant amplitude at the interstitial region**.
-Similarly to our 1D model, this definition naturally leads to an eigen-energy higher than the potential at the bond centre (interstitial centre).
+Now that I have demonstrated that the same behaivour can be easily understood using the LCAO argument, I would like to note that this analysis can also be easily generalised to all other types of bonding orbitals including multicentred bonding orbitals, which we believe should be the (chemical) origin of the of interstitial states: **An in-phase combination of atomic orbitals form a bonding orbital that has a significant amplitude at the interstitial region**.
+Similarly to our 1D model, this would naturally leads to an eigen-energy higher than the potential at the bond centre (interstitial centre).

 <!-- There are several consequences of using this definition: -->
 <!--  -->